marceloboeira/certifications/solutions-architect-associate/topics/24_QUESTIONS.md

 * [ ] The load balancer will automatically replace the failed instance.
 * [ ] The load balancer will return 504 Gateway Timeout errors until the instance is replaced.
 > All LoadBalancers have the possibility to configure health-checks that set each instance state to either receive or not receive traffic.
 Only healthy instances do!

+3) If you deploy an ELB-Classic as part of your VPC web app which is true (Choose 3)

+The inward facing interface supports IPv4 addressing

+AWS publishes a Dual-stack (both IPv4 and IPv6) DNS name on R53

+The outward facing interface supports IPv4 addressing

+The Listener can be set up to distribute 'Apache Derby Network Server'(1527) connections

+The inward facing interface supports IPv6 addressing

+The outward facing interface supports IPv6 addressing

 ### EBS